 - Read to your child often.
 TV and videos (even the educational kind) can't compete with you reading or talking to your child.

 - Read the same book over and over if your child asks.
-Repetition helps him learn.
+Repetition helps them learn.

-- If your child can't sit still long, keep reading when he's playing or moving around.
+- If your child can't sit still long, keep reading when they are playing or moving around.

 - Pick books with lots of pictures about activities like bedtime or bath.